 Cubical Houses Have Compact and Minimalist Shape, but Are They Synonymous with Savings?

-Finally, the office can be transformed into an additional bedroom or the living room can be enlarged if the partition of the office is removed.
+Finally, you can transform the office into an additional bedroom or enlarge the living room if the partition of the office is removed.

 For more information and tips, do not forget to share your experience in the comment section below.